gujc71/gu-upload/README.md

     File Upload Progress
     List & Thumbnail mode

-Demos
+Examples

-Several simple demos are provided to illustrate aspects of using the guupload with Java (Spring 4).
+There is a web project with some simple examples of using guupload with Java(Spring 4).

-You can get download through other [github](https://github.com/gujc71/guupload_sample "guupload sample") page for Java example.
+You can get download through other [github](https://github.com/gujc71/guupload_sample "guupload sample") page.